RaidMax/CSMark/Support.md

 CSMark is a constantly evolving project and thus may recieve updates.
 Users must remain on a recent version of CSMark to remain supported.

 Updates are not cumulative, each update contains only the binaries for that version.
-Users should remain up to date within a Major Version to remain supported.
+Users should install the latest service pack/patch within a major version to remain supported.
+If the major version is no longer supported, users should migrate to a newer supported verion.

 ### Support Categorization
 There are 2 Categories of Support.